Josee, the Tiger and the Fish (2020 film): Music

 Evan Call composed the film's music.
-He also composed the opening theme Take Me Far Away which was performed by Ai Ichikawa.
-Eve performed the film's insert song Shinkai and ending theme Ao no Waltz.
+He also worked on the opening theme Take Me Far Away, a song performed by Ai Ichikawa.
+Eve performed the film's insert song Shinkai (心海) and ending theme Ao no Waltz (蒼のワルツ, Ao no Warutsu).

 Release

 The film premiered at the 25th Busan International Film Festival on October 30, 2020, as the festival's closing film.
 It later premiered in Japan on December 25, 2020, after being delayed for six months due to the COVID-19 pandemic.

 Funimation acquired the film in North America in July 2021.
 It premiered at the 2021 Toronto International Film Festival.
-Anime Limited has acquired the film for release in the British Isles (the United Kingdom and Ireland), while Madman Entertainment acquired the film for Oceania, and screened it in Australia and New Zealand on May 13, 2021, and June 10, 2021.
+Anime Limited has acquired the film for release in the British Isles (the United Kingdom and Ireland), while Madman Entertainment acquired the film for Oceania, and screened it in Australia and New Zealand on May 13, and June 10, 2021.
 The film premiered at the Annecy International Animation Film Festival from June 14 to 19, 2021.